GiganticMinecraft/DoNotGrow/README.md

 # DoNotGrow

-This is a Minecraft(JE) Spigot plugin which can prevent something from growing.
+This is a Minecraft(JE) Spigot plugin which can prevent cactus from growing.

 ## License